 Tate St Ives Phase 2

-Tate is now embarking on a programme of works which will see the creation of an extension doubling the current gallery space, as well as deliver new dedicated learning spaces and improved visitor facilities in the existing building.
+Tate is now embarking on a programme of works which will see the creation of an extension doubling the current gallery space, as well as delivering new dedicated learning spaces and improved visitor facilities in the existing building.

 The reason for Tate St Ives Phase 2

 Tate St Ives currently offers a world class programme of exhibitions and displays.
 However, with enhanced spaces the gallery could offer a greatly expanded programme without the temporary closure of exhibitions and display spaces.

 Tate St Ives engages 37,000 visitors in public learning programmes annually, including school tours, teacher training, workshops for families and young people and sessions for hard to reach communities such as older people and people with disabilities.
 The temporary Courtyard space has demonstrated the value of a dedicated learning facility, but there is a need for improved Learning spaces.

 The gallery was designed for 70,000 visitors a year, so after 20 years of operation with over 200,000 visitors annually, there is an urgent need for expansion to accommodate and look after our visitors.

 In addition, the gallery employs a large pool of full time, part time and casual employees, volunteers, artist educators, young people from the local area as part of Tate Collective and community facilitators.
 We want to better support this team, expand it to include more internships and apprenticeships and build on our research into arts practice with residencies for visiting researchers and artists.

 Tate would like to thank the organisations and individuals who have supported the Tate St Ives Phase 2 project, including

 The Headley Trust, Lord and Lady Myners of Truro, The Ronald and Rita McAulay Foundation, Clore Duffield Foundation and The Foyle Foundation